cj-mills/christianjmills/_pages/about.md

 ## If you want to:

-- Integrate deep learning-powered features in a Unity project.
+- Integrate deep learning-powered features into a Unity project.
 - Understand the possible applications and use cases that deep learning enables in Unity.
 - Understand the real-world considerations and constraints of adding deep learning-powered features to your Unity project.
 - Understand and leverage the existing tools that can increase efficiency or reduce time-to-shipping features.